sviolich/dotfiles/README.md

 # Requirements

-- git
-- SSH key added to GitHub account
+Installation requires git and SSH connection to GitHub.

 To configure these on a fresh Ubuntu 18.04.1 LTS, run: